pygobject/pycairo/docs/reference/surfaces.rst

       :param fobj: the file to write to
       :type fobj: filename (:obj:`text`), file or file-like object
-      :raises: *MemoryError* if memory could not be allocated for the operation
+      :raises: :exc:`MemoryError` if memory could not be allocated for the operation

                *IOError* if an I/O error occurs while attempting to write the file